Zanzibar is world famous among travellers and tourists for its white sandy beaches and historic Stone Town, a UNESCO World Heritage Site.

 - Volunteers wake up and meet for breakfast at around 7:30am before being taken to their allocated project around 8:30am to start the day’s volunteering.
 (We encourage volunteers to take plenty of water with them as it is very hot and humid.)

-- A typical morning session will involve assisting in the classroom with English and maths.
+- A typical morning session will involve assisting in the classroom/delivering lessons independently, depending on comfort levels.
 This will include the use of text books, writing out activities on the chalkboard and engaging students in interactive learning through singing and different activities.

 - At around 10:30am, it is likely that classes will stop for morning break where there will be time for the children to have a snack and play games.